| Officer, Richard L. Purvis #4726Arizona DPS Highway Patrol

 examine the item or its container for certification to see whether the

+certification requirement of Section 30115 is being met.
 Table I of Standard No. 108 (applicable to trucks, multipurpose

 passenger vehicles and buses whose overall width is 60 inches or more)